 Both tools are great and have their pros and cons.
 So what if you can just pick the pros from both?
 Then you could create a PM system which melded the simplicity of Kanban with the accuracy of Gantt charts.
 While still containing the visibility of the two.
 Maybe the perfect mix.

-Keep reading to find out Kanban Gantt planning is a match made in heaven.
+Keep reading to find out Kanban Gantt project management combines the best aspects of both.
 How it lets you create a management system that fits your specific work style.
 And how to get started.
-A quick review first...
+A quick review first…

 What is a Gantt chart?

 A variation of the bar chart, Gantt charts showcase your project progress, timeline, and dependencies.
 All in a highly visual and easily understandable package.
 It’s no wonder why today, Gantt charts are “one of the most widely used management tools for project scheduling and control”.

 Developed more than a hundred years ago, and going through numerous iterations, it was finally Henry Gantt’s chart that has become the eponymous version we know today.
 And with the advent of computer technology, Gantt chart software was developed that made constructing one of these a quick and painless process.